 Baking Bread in a Cast Iron Dutch Oven

-Preheat the oven to 400 degrees F and place the dutch oven inside to warm up.
+Preheat the oven to 400°F and place the Dutch oven inside to warm up.

-After 30 minutes remove the lid and if you like, you can drizzle a little butter over the top.
+After 30 minutes, remove the lid.
+If you like, you can drizzle a little butter over the top.
 Allow the blueberry bread to bake for another 10 minutes.

-Carefully remove the dutch oven from your oven and allow the bread to rest for 10 minutes in the dutch oven.
+Carefully remove the Dutch oven from the oven and let the bread rest for 10 minutes in it.

-Finally, cut your rustic dutch oven blueberry bread and enjoy with fresh coffee and home-churned butter!
+Finally, cut your rustic Dutch oven blueberry bread and enjoy it with fresh coffee and home-churned butter.

 Dutch Oven Blueberry Bread Recipe